kubernetes/community/contributors/design-proposals/admission_control_event_rate_limit.md

 works identically to the per-namespace rate limiting, with the exception that the former consider the user or source+object of the event and the latter considers the namespace of the event request.

+## Client Behavior

+Currently, the Client event recorder treats a 429 response as http transport type of error, that warrants retrying the event request.
+Instead, the event recorder should abandon the event.
+Additionally, the event recorder should abandon all future events for the period of time specified in the retryAfterSeconds field of the 429 response.